 Recycling collection schemes differ between authorities, as each has to evaluate what methods of collection fits the area's needs and provides value for money.
 This depends on a number of factors, including the value of the different commodities, the ability of the nearby processing plant(s) to separate different types of recycling, and the demographic and geographic make-up of the area (e.g. how far trucks have to drive to make all collections).
 Most households in Croydon fall under its kerbside collection scheme, but flats and commercial properties are serviced by specifically designated collection crews.
-Collections for kerbside recycling in Croydon happen weekly, with a weekly collection of food waste and alternate collections of blue boxes (paper and card) and green boxes (dry mixed recycling, or DMR, which consists of glass, plastic and metal), so that each box gets collected fortnightly.^b The collection scheme in Table 1:
+Collections for kerbside recycling in Croydon happen weekly, with a weekly collection of food waste and alternate collections of blue boxes (paper and card) and green boxes (dry mixed recycling, or DMR, which consists of glass, plastic and metal), so that each box gets collected fortnightly.^b The collection schedule for a given household under the kerbside collection scheme is shown here in Table 1: